edwinsteele/wordspeak.org/posts/farewell-wireless-broadband.rst

 ^^^^^^^^^^^^^^^^^^

 Yuk.
 Terrible.
 Yuk.
-If you look at the ping times above you'll understand when I say that it would often take 5 seconds to load the google search page.
+If you look at the ping times above you'll understand when I say that it would often take 5 seconds to load the Google search page.
 Interestingly enough, larger pages weren't that much slower although they still took forever to put the first bit of information up on the screen.
 The page loading times deteriorated over the course of my 6 month contract which